Leviticus 18 - the big points

 Judah and Tamar.
 Does that sound familiar?
-She was married to three of Judah’s sons who all died or were killed without having children.
-Pursuant to their law she was promised to the youngest son.
+She was married to two of Judah’s sons who either died or was killed without having children.
+Pursuant to their law, she was promised to the youngest son.
 When that did not happen, Tamar dressed as a harlot and had sex with her father-in-law.

-While it’s true that Judah was unaware at the time that she was his daughter-in-law but the rule still stands that this union took place.
+While it’s true that Judah was unaware at the time that she was his daughter-in-law, the rule still stands and this union took place.
 That relationship almost resulted in Tamar’s death.
 (Read more in Genesis 38.)

 These stories all had deep, long-lasting impact on the families in which they happened.
 Some of that negativity would spiral further than the participants could ever dream.

 What’s more, sexual immorality is one of those things that separate us from our holy God.
 We cannot stand before Him if we are immoral.

 Sure we can.
 God was saving His people from those practices that left deep scars in the fabric of a family.

 The impact that they have on an individual can last for decades, even centuries and that’s what our loving Father was trying to save us from.

 Abba Father, thank You for looking through the fabric of time and identifying those things which have a lingering, paralyzing effect and prohibiting them.
 Help us to remain pure in Your sight.
 In Jesus’ name.
 Amen.